 - In most cases you must be at least 62 to get a spouse benefit, but you may qualify if you are younger and caring for a child who is under 16 or disabled and eligible for family benefits on your spouse's record.

 - The maximum spouse benefit is 50 percent of your mate's full retirement benefit.
-You get that if you claim the spouse benefit at your full retirement age (66 and 4 months for people born in 1956 and gradually rising to 67 over the next few years).
+You get that if you claim the spouse benefit at your full retirement age (66 and 4 months for people born in 1956 and two months later for people born in 1957).
+The age is gradually rising to 67 over the next few years.
 Spouse benefits are reduced if claimed earlier.